On December 28, 2020, the New York Senate Special Session was held to consider the COVID-19 Emergency Eviction and Foreclosure Prevention Act.

 What Does This Mean for Landlords?

-Keep in mind that a landlord who has a pending eviction case filed prior to the 30 days before the Act’s effective date will be prevented for at least 60 days, or, in certain instances, until May 1, 2021.
+Keep in mind that a landlord who has a pending eviction case filed 30 days before the Act’s effective date will be prevented for at least 60 days or until May 1, 2021.

-Now that the law has taken effect, it may be too late to attempt to get your case processed unless the case is deemed a nuisance holdover.
+Now that the law has taken effect, it may be too late to get your case processed unless the case is deemed a nuisance holdover.

 Following the expiration of the eviction moratorium in May 2021, it is largely dependent on the success of the vaccine and the percentage of the population that has received it.